 - Posted on: Jun 15 2019

 Body contours are more than a beauty trend.
 The way we look has a direct effect on how we feel.
 This is evidenced by the immense popularity of body contouring treatments.
 When it comes to getting your best body, you have an abundance of choices.
 You may have tried to get rid of unwanted fat by cutting calories and spending more time in the gym.
 Seeing as these strategies, though good for health, may not completely do the trick, other options may need to be considered.
-In our Laurel and Baltimore offices, CoolSculpting is one of them.
+In our Laurel office, CoolSculpting is one of them.

 You may have heard of CoolSculpting.
 The fat-freezing technique has been around for nearly a decade at this point.
 You may know that CoolSculpting uses cold temperature to get rid of fat.
 However, your familiarity may end there.
 We believe that informed patients are the best patients, so want to dive deeper into the whole concept of freezing unwanted fat.